HDLahlou/robotics_final_project/README.md

     - While the `open_list` is not empty, set `q`  equal cell with the smallest value of of the open list

-      - Initilize an array of 4 `successors` with the value -1; these are in the order of north, east, south, and west.
+      - Initilize an array of 4 `successors` with the value -1; these are in the order of north, east, south, and west

       - `check_north` checks if the robot can go north from `q`.
 If the robot can move in that direction, set the north successor equal to the `Cell` and set `q` as the parent

-      - Repeat this process for the other directions with the functions `check_east`,  `check_south`, and `check_west.
+      - Repeat this process for the other directions with the functions `check_east`,  `check_south`, and `check_west

+For example, the cell at [2][2] in the image below has a `successor` to its north and its east, as indicated by the blue arrows.
+The array indices of the cells are in row-major order:

+<img src="media/maze_cells.jpg" alt="occupancy grid" width="400"/>

       - For every valid successor:

           - If the successor is equal to `goal`, stop the search

           - If the successor has a lower value of `f` than the the current `f` of the equivalent cell in `cell_details`, and the successor to `open_list` and update `cell_details` with the new value of `f`.

   - `trace_path` the final path found by the A* search algorithm and publishes it to TODO

-For example, the cell at [2][2] in the image below has a `successor` to its north and its east, as indicated by the blue arrows.
-The array indices of the cells are in row-major order:

-<img src="media/maze_cells.jpg" alt="occupancy grid" width="400"/>

 ## Challenges